-The chart below shows the Nominal Monthly Gold Price since 1979.
+The chart below shows the Nominal Monthly Gold Price in £’s since 1979.
 The key Nominal Gold metrics are:

 Click to enlarge

-The chart below then adjusts this chart by the continual devaluation of Sterling through inflation.
-The key Real (ie inflation adjusted) Monthly Gold Price metrics are:
+The chart below then takes the analysis one step further by adjusting for the continual devaluation of Sterling through inflation.
+If this is of interest then you might also be interested in understanding if Gold can protect UK Investors from inflation.
+The key Real Monthly Gold Price metrics are:

-- The trendline indicates the Real Gold Price should today be £478 which would indicate even further overvaluation today.
+- The trendline indicates the Real Gold Price should today be £485 which would indicate even further overvaluation.

 Click to enlarge